-5. Inappropriate Content
+5. Inappropriate Language/Content

-- a.
-Users will not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, unprofessional, or disrespectful language in any electronic form using the CPSB network.
-This includes personal attacks or harassment of another person. - b.
-Users will not use the CPSB network to access obscene, profane, lewd, vulgar, rude, inflammatory, threatening, unprofessional or disrespectful content in any electronic form including audio, images, video and text. - c.
-Users will not circumvent district content filters using any means in order to access inappropriate content as listed above.
+- A. Users will not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, unprofessional, or disrespectful language.
+This includes personal attacks or harassment of another person. - B. Users will not circumvent district content filters using any means in order to access inappropriate content as listed above.